henrikj242/rb-ksp/README.md

 -- Set volume coefficients on two certain sets of groups
 - Accent
 -- Set a volume coefficient on certain groups
+- Color
+-- Allow/disallow specific sets of samples, for example to simulate a hardware filter.

-So, since KSP is a very limited programming language, I've decided to write a code generator for KSP - in Ruby.
+So, since KSP is a very limited programming language, and does not add many features to minimize code repetitions, I've decided to write a code generator for KSP - in Ruby.

-It is not - currently - a generic tool for this purpose, but yes, it would be nice to turn it into one over time, just for fun :)
+It is not - currently - a generic tool for this purpose, but yes, it would be nice to turn it into one over time, since it is obvious that many developers are dissatisfied with the capabilities of the KSP programming language.

 - Keep dependencies minimal.
 Preferably no gems should be required
 - Keep code rganized.
 I expect to just write a bunch of functions first, and then possibly wrap them into classes along the way.